SakyaResearchCentre/TibetanTEI/README.md

 The current configuration is inspired by the online TEI-bp edition of [James Beresford's Etranslation of _The Aeneid of Virgil_](https://cloud.wdorner.com/teibp/content/beresford_teibp.xml), encoded and digitally published by [William Dorner](https://www.wdorner.com/), University of Central Florida.
 The "show/hide translation" feature is adopted from Dorner's text view feature.
 The facsimile display above the text is inspired by a blog post by Charles Riondet, [TEI Boilerplate: Displaying a facsimile beside a transcription](https://tags.hypotheses.org/60).

+## Tibetan TEI-xml examples

-## To display Tibetan editions with TEI Boilerplate directly in your browser, open the following TEI-xml files from the static GitHub page **[here](https://sakyaresearchcentre.github.io/TibetanTEI/)**
+To display Tibetan TEI editions with TEI Boilerplate directly in your browser, open the following example files from the static GitHub page **[here](https://sakyaresearchcentre.github.io/TibetanTEI/)**

 * **[SRC r103](/content/r103_BP_2021-10-03.xml)**
 Example for a TEI-xml Tibetan diplomatic edition, SRC etext ID [r103](https://sakyaresearch.org/etexts/103/)